David Freeman-Mitford, 2nd Baron Redesdale: In fiction as "Uncle Matthew"

 Redesdale is the model for Uncle Matthew, Lord Alconleigh of Alconleigh, in Nancy's novels The Pursuit of Love (1945) and Love in a Cold Climate (1949).
 In a typical passage from the former: "As soon as breakfast was over, he would begin striding about the hall, bellowing at the dogs 'Come here, blast you!
 Get off that coat!'
 Kick.
 'Stop that noise, blast you!' – shouting for his loader [gun], damning and blasting anyone rash enough to cross his path."
 He would keep his bloodhounds in practice by having them track his children.
 Uncle Matthew also kept a wartime entrenching tool on a chimneypiece that still had an enemy's hair and brain parts on it.
 Nevertheless, both daughters' accounts make it clear that between rages, Redesdale was an indulgent father who loved riding and hunting with his children.

 Uncle Matthew was played by Michael Aldridge in the 1980 Thames Television series Love in a Cold Climate.
 He was played by Alan Bates in the BBC production of Love in a Cold Climate.
 He was played by Dominic West in the 2021 BBC miniseries The Pursuit of Love.
+In Outrageous (2025) Redesdale was played by James Purefoy.